Jablonec nad Jizerou: Etymology

-The name Jablonec was probably derived from the Old Czech word jabloncje ("little apple tree"), which was a common tree in the location.
-Due to its location, there is one more possible explanation of the name origin, it could originate from the Latin gabella, meaning "the customs station".
+The name Jablonec was probably derived from the Old Czech word jabloncje (i.e. 'little apple tree'), which was a common tree in the location.
+Due to its location, there is one more possible explanation of the name origin: it could originate from the Latin gabella, meaning 'customs station'.

-In 1916 or 1921, the attribute nad Jizerou ("above the Jizera") was added to distinguish from the city of Jablonec nad Nisou.
+In 1916 or 1921, the attribute nad Jizerou ('upon the Jizera') was added to distinguish from the city of Jablonec nad Nisou.